-Step Who Action 2 Applicant Enters his/her name and address Enters additional information as may be required by ADC, i.e. driver's license, training transcript, etc. 3 Authorized Person (as designated by ADC) Enters registering government name Enters DSW classification(s) Provides his/her signature and title Date of registration 4 Official with Oath Authority Administers loyalty oath to applicantProvides his/her signature, title, and date 5 Applicant Subscribes to loyalty oath Provides his/her signature Parent of 'Minor' Applicant ⇒ Signs consent permitting minor to participate in disaster service duties 6 ADC • Files DSW Registration with oath subscription (Refer to File Retention section)
+Step Who Action 2 Applicant Enters his/her name and address Enters additional information as may be required by ADC, i.e. driver's license, training transcript, etc. 3 Authorized Person (as designated by ADC) Enters registering government name Enters DSW classification(s) Provides his/her signature and title Date of registration 4 An official with Oath Authority Loyalty oath to applicant is affirmedProvides his/her signature, title, and date 5 Applicant Subscribes to loyalty oath Provides his/her signature (wet or digital) OR Reads oath and self-certifies consistent with Civil Code §2015.5 IF ADC al this option Parent of 'Minor' Applicant ⇒ Signs consent permitting a minor to participate in disaster service duties 6 ADC Files DSW Registration with oath subscription (Refer to File Retention section)